The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 Regular maintenance helps extend the life of your catalytic converter and prevents premature failure.

-Regular Oil Changes: Follow oil grades and intervals recommended by the manufacturer, as old or contaminated oil can damage seals and enter the exhaust system.
+- Regular Oil Changes: Follow oil grades and intervals recommended by the manufacturer.
+Old or contaminated oil can damage seals and enter the exhaust system.

-Address Engine Problems Promptly: Fix misfiring, rough idling, or performance issues immediately to prevent unburnt fuel from damaging the converter.
+- Address Engine Problems Promptly: Fix misfiring, rough idling, or performance issues immediately.
+This can help prevent unburnt fuel from damaging the converter.

-Longer Driving Trips: Drive your vehicle on longer journeys occasionally to allow the exhaust system to reach optimal temperatures, which helps reduce carbon deposits naturally.
+- Longer Driving Trips: Drive your vehicle on longer journeys occasionally to allow the exhaust system to reach optimal temperatures.
+This helps reduce carbon deposits naturally.

 Understanding MOT Implications